 Venmo is a mobile payment service owned by PayPal.
 Venmo allows its account holder to transfer funds via a mobile phone app under the condition of both the sender and the receiver living in the U.S. Venmo has chosen the exact brand match domain name Venmo.com.

 The majority of the companies on the list, 150 out of 181, have chosen the .com extension, with 134 opting for EBM.

 Owning a .com domain extension highlights the brand’s credibility.
 It is more familiar to a broader audience as 46% of the websites use a .com domain name.
-11 companies have chosen to use the .co extension.
-Dot co is the Internet country code top-level domain (ccTLD) is assigned to Colombia but has been recently used by many up and coming startups as an alternative to .com.
+11 companies have chosen to use the .co extension. .co is the Internet country code top-level domain (ccTLD) assigned to Colombia but has been recently used by many up-and-coming startups as an alternative to .com.